Subaru Park: Soccer

 Construction delays led to the Philadelphia Union's decision to play their inaugural home game at Lincoln Financial Field instead of Subaru Park.
 Their first match at the stadium was played on June 27, 2010, when they defeated Seattle Sounders FC 3–1.
 Sébastien Le Toux scored the Union's first goal at the stadium on a crossed header.
 However, Pat Noonan of Sounders FC scored the first goal in the venue's history.

-The stadium's record attendance was achieved on December 5th, 2021, for the 2021 Eastern Conference Final when the Union were defeated by New York City FC 2–1 in front of 19,487 fans.
+The stadium's record attendance was achieved on December 5, 2021, for the 2021 Eastern Conference Final when the Union were defeated by New York City FC 2–1 in front of 19,487 fans.

 Due to consistently high attendance and ticket sales, in 2011 the Philadelphia Union expressed interest in expanding the capacity of the stadium.
 The planned expansion would occur in three phases, initially to 20,000, then to 27,000, and finally to approximately 30,000.
+In 2024, the club commissioned Gensler to study an expansion of the stadium, which would be able to accommodate 27,000 seats on its current footprint.